raphaelbussa/YouTubeHelper/README.md

 This library is created for get information from YouTube, you can get upload video, user information, video details, comments video, related videos.

 ### Import
-At the moment the library is in my personal maven repo
+Now library is in jcenter, so just add this:
 ```Gradle
 dependencies {
     compile 'rebus:YouTubeHelper:1.1.0'